SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 * Loopback + Open Drain - These two not-particularly-useful options, when combined, become very useful - this gives you a half-duplex single wire serial interface!
 This is fairly common.
 In fact I bet you've used or will use one within a few hours of reading this document: this is exactly how UPDI is implemented! (as far as I can tell, it's essentially a serial port that can only be run in this mode, complete with all the quirks of a normal serial port, like the implicit 2 byte RX buffer (actually makes a *big* difference when writing to a Dx-series - except instead of talking to the chip itself, it talks to some supervisor portion of the chip that has the power to force resets, write fuses and flash and so on.
 It also has a hardware debugging functionality, but they don't publicly release the protocol, so you're forced to use the official tooling).
 But in any event - you'll see implementations of half duplex UARTs all over the place, and sooner or later, you'll probably end up making one even when you control both ends of the connection, to cut the pincount.
 * Loopback + Open Drain + RX485: In this mode, it will work perfectly for the case where there is an external line driver IC but it has only a single TX/RX combined wire and a TX_Enable pin (terminology may vary).
 This configuration is probablty more common than full duplex RS485 by a large margin.
 You almost never see more than 1 differential RS485 pair set up.

-#### Warning: Half-duplex schemes change the behavior of Serial in important ways
+#### Warning: Half-duplex schemes change the behavior of Serial in an important way.
 Normally, RX functionality is not disabled unless the user specifically requests it.
 Bytes received at any time will be placed into the buffer by the USARTn RxC interrupt as long as it is not full.
 With loopback mode enabled, you will receive all the characters you transmit.
-That's fine for just loopback - since TX is actively driven high when idle, you can't exactly receive data any other way.
+That's fine for just loopback - since TX is actively driven high when idle, you can't receive data any other way.
 When Open Drain mode is also active, though, the stuff that you sent would end up intermixed with actual received data.
-This is not very helpful (and checking the receive buffer to verify successful transmit looked awkward, since you'd have to keep a record of what you sent to compare it to. - that would be ideal, of course, but I didn't think it was worth the development time or flash it would take)
+This is not very helpful (and checking the receive buffer to verify successful transmit looked awkward, since you'd have to keep a record of what you sent to compare it to. - that would be ideal, of course, but I didn't think it was worth the development time or flash it would take).
-SO, whenever the following bits are set:
+So as a middle ground, whenever the following bits are set:

 CTRLA: LBME
 CTRLB: ODME and TXEN and RXEN

 In this case, Any *write* will temporarily disable the RXC interrupt, and enable the TXC interrupt.
-When the TXC interrupt executes, it will disable itself after reading RXDATAL until the RXC flag is cleared (to flush out the characters you sent), and enable the RXC interrupt again.
+When the TXC interrupt executes indicating that all data has been sent, it will disable itself after reading RXDATAL until the RXC flag is cleared (to flush out the characters you sent), and enable the RXC interrupt again.
 We considered the idea of checking the received data against the

 That configuration will result from calling the two argument version of begin() with SERIAL_OPEN_DRAIN and SERIAL_LOOPBACK, or equivalently, SERIAL_HALF_DUPLEX, and neither SERIAL_TX_ONLY nor SERIAL_RX_ONLY.